unikraft/eurosys21-artifacts/experiments/tab_02_abi/README.md

 The first part will compute the size of all unikernels when the compatibility layer is enabled.
-The second part will display a checkmark (V) or a fail (V) when the compatibility is disabled.
+The second part will display a checkmark (V) or a fail (X) when the compatibility is disabled.
 A checkmark means that the application has been successfully built.
 Otherwise, it will display a fail.